dschmenk/PLASMA/README.md

 end
 ```

 PLASMA will effectively add a RETURN 0 to the end of your function, as well as add code to ignore the result of `calldef(10)`.
-As long as you don't care about the return value from `mydef` or want to use its return as the return value fromyour function (cascade the return), you can save some code bytes with:
+As long as you don't care about the return value from `mydef` or want to use its return as the return value from your function (cascade the return), you can save some code bytes with:

 ```
 def mydef